Namushasha Lodge is situated amongst along the bank of the Kwando River.

 Nestled amongst the riverine vegetation along the banks of the Kwando River, Namushasha Lodge is close to the Bwabwata National Park.
 Overlooking a hippo pool, the lodge offers lovely views and good bird watching opportunities – the area boasts over 300 bird species.

-Namushasha Lodge is a fairly large lodge in comparison to most lodges in the Caprivi, having 22 thatched chalets.
-These are modestly furnished with twin or double beds with mosquito nets, and bedside tables with lamps.
+Namushasha Lodge is a fairly large lodge in comparison to most lodges in the Caprivi, having 27 identical thatched chalets.
+These are modestly furnished with twin or queen sized double beds with mosquito nets, and bedside tables with lamps.
 All have an en-suite bathroom with a flushing toilet, a wash basin and a shower.
-There is also one family room available for four people.
+There is also one family room available for four people, consisting of two rooms with an interleading door.

 The lodge also has a nice campsite with 16 sites each with their own BBQ, and an ablution block for all.
 There is no electricity at the campsite.